 Why should anyone feel bad when people say bad things about them?
 A bad feeling almost always shows up when someone says bad things about you or to you.
 We all have experienced this.
 This is because we are all social beings.
 We live and operate in social groups, whether it is in a family, a school classroom, an office, a playground, a gym, a church, etc. We all tend to feel bad, and it starts with a gut feeling that is often associated with being rejected.
 The thing is that as we grow older, we tend to learn that we can control feelings.
 We all experience negative things, which force us to adapt.
 Unfortunately, too many of us compartmentalize this lesson.
 We limit its scope to only a certain aspect of life.
 It could be a different aspect for different people.
 For example, some people easily block negative emotions in business relationships, and can’t seem to apply that to personal relationships.

 The truth is that although feelings can move us, we can also direct our feelings.
 We are not our feelings.
-Our feelings do not control us, although they often allow them to control our decisions and thus our lives.
+Our feelings do not control us, although we often allow them to control our decisions and thus our lives.
 We should use our feelings, and not allow our feelings to use us.
 So, the next time someone says something bad to or about you, the first thing you need to do is to pause.
 Take a breath, and ask yourself whether you should accept what you are being told.

 Words may hurt you, but only if you allow them to.
 It is within your power to accept or reject what is being said.
 You are not a victim of anyone’s thoughts or expressions.
 Thinking is to ideas what eating is to fruit.
 What you think about and focus on will impact you, and affect your self image and your behavior.
 The scripture teaches us the following,